MDA Fundraising Campaign

 Since that day we have learned a lot about the many forms of muscular dystrophy and about Spinal Muscular Atrophy (SMA).
 To put it simply, Benjamin lacks the ability to produce a specific protein his body needs in order to keep the communication flowing between his brain and his muscles.
 Children with Spinal Muscular Atrophy typically experience muscle atrophy because the signal from their brain does not make it to their muscles.
 It would be similar to the loss of movement one would experience from a spinal cord injury where they became a quadriplegic, except that SMA is a gradual loss of movement throughout the entire body over time, and those afflicted maintain feeling throughout their entire body.

 We are grateful that Benjamin’s condition is mild compared to children with other, more severe forms of muscular dystrophy.
 Knowing the high medical costs we face, I cannot imagine the medical costs parents of children with more severe forms of muscular dystrophy endure just to keep these precious children alive for another day… hoping each day will bring them closer to a cure… and that their child will make it to see that day.
-We are just hoping they will find a cure while Benjamin can still walk.

 I’m willing to share Benjamin’s story with you because we need your help.
 Mometrix is sponsoring me to raise money for the Muscular Dystrophy Association (MDA) and will donate 10% of sales that come through my division this month to research.